Bodhit-Kukra/chatbot/README.md

 ## ⚠️ Important Disclaimers

-- Extremely Fragile: This script relies on GUI automation, which is inherently brittle.
+- Extremely Fragile: <br>
+    This script relies on GUI automation, which is inherently brittle.
 Any update to the WhatsApp UI, change in your screen resolution, or movement of the application window will break the script and require you to recalibrate the coordinates.

-- Failsafe Mechanism: To stop the script immediately, slam your mouse cursor into one of the four corners of the screen.
+- Failsafe Mechanism: <br>
+    To stop the script immediately, slam your mouse cursor into one of the four corners of the screen.
 This is a built-in safety feature of pyautogui that will raise an exception and stop the script.

-- Use Responsibly: This is a proof-of-concept project.
+- Use Responsibly: <br>
+    This is a proof-of-concept project.
 Automating user accounts may be against the terms of service for many applications.
 Use this script ethically and responsibly.
 The creator is not responsible for any misuse.